 Summer gives you the chance to explore and have fun outdoors.
-It is also a great time to catch up with family and friends through barbeque party and lounging in the poolside.
+It is also a great time to catch up with family and friends through barbeque parties and lounging in the poolside.
 Thus, there is extra toil on your appliances and electrical system that may create fire hazards.
 Have worry-free holidays with these seven expert fire safety tips from our trusted electricians:

 The source of the fire can happen anywhere at home.
 However, it will be ideal to have one tank per room particularly near areas prone to heat.
 Examples are your kitchen and yard where you usually have your BBQ.